Table of Contents

 The Run method of the QAction now has a return type of object[].

-Step 2: Processing the responses
+Step 2: Process the responses

-To process the responses, create a QAction that triggers on the group of the multi-threaded timer.
+To process the responses, create a QAction that triggers on the group of the multithreaded timer.

 Note

-Whereas typically you provide a parameter ID in the triggers attribute, here you need to specify the ID of the group of the multi-threaded timer.
+Whereas typically you provide a parameter ID in the triggers attribute, here you need to specify the ID of the group of the multithreaded timer.

 <QAction id="1011" name="Serial Data" encoding="csharp" options="group" triggers="1011" row="true">